-Who’s who in the iPS cell field?
+Who’s who in the field of iPS cells?
 In this post, I examine the people, journals, places, funding agencies, and companies that are the leaders in the iPS cell field.
 I start with publishing.

 Last year we did a post on publishing trends in the iPS cell field.
 It suggested that the iPS cell field was exploding in terms of the number of papers, but that they were mostly being published in a surprisingly limited number of journals.
 What I’m seeing so far for 2011 also surprises me, but for different reasons.